Entanglement Islands from Hilbert Space Reduction

-Now we generalize the above picture to a generic system with a subregion $I$ encoded in a disconnected region $\mathcal{R}$.
+Assuming that the self-encoding property can also be applied to QFT or gravity, we can generalize our discussion for the two-spin system a bit more to a QFT\footnote{In a QFT, placing a cutoff effectively discretizes the theory, enabling the application of finite-dimensional Hilbert space techniques.} or gravity in the path integral representation.
+Again we consider the simplest coding relation \eqref{mapping}.
 Unlike the two spin system, in general the total system also includes a region $B$ where the degrees of freedom are independent.
-Since $I$ is totally determined by $\mathcal{R}$, it does not contribute any independent degrees of freedom.
-In other words, the dimension of the Hilbert space $\mathcal{H}$ of the total system is the same as $\mathcal{H}_{B\cup\mathcal{R}}$,

-To compute the reduced density matrix for $\mathcal{R}$, again, in the path integral description we cut $\mathcal{R}$ open and set boundary conditions for the upper and lower edges at $\mathcal{R}$.
-Since the state of $I$ is totally determined by $\mathcal{R}$, when we set boundary conditions for $\mathcal{R}$, we simultaneously set boundary conditions at $I$.
-More explicitly, we should simultaneously cut $I$ open and impose certain boundary conditions on the upper and lower edges at $I$ following the codes \eqref{mapping}.
+To compute the reduced density matrix for $\mathcal{R}$ in the path integral description, we cut $\mathcal{R}$ open and set boundary conditions for the upper and lower edges at $\mathcal{R}$.
+At the same time, we should simultaneously cut $I$ open and impose certain boundary conditions on the $I$ edges following the coding relation \eqref{mapping}.
+Like the two-spin system case we discussed previously, the essential reason behind is that, we are doing computation in the reduced Hilbert space due to certain non-trivial constraints.
 See Fig.\ref{fig:reduced2} for a illustration of the reduced density matrix $\rho_{\mathcal{R}}{}_{ij}$.